pivotal/docs-tap/scst-sign/configuring.md

 ## Image name patterns

-The container image names can be matched exactly or using a wildcard (*) that matches any number of characters.
+The container image names can be matched exactly or use a wildcard (*) that matches any number of characters.
 Here are some useful name pattern
 examples: